Basic-Data-Infrastructure/bdi-stack/connector/README.md

 - `#rx` to produce regular expressions
 - `#b64` to produce base64 encoded strings
 - `#env!` same as `#env` but raises an error when the value is unset or blank
+- `#private-key` read a private key from the given file name
+- `#public-key` read a public key from the given file name
+- `#x5c` read a certificate chain from the given file name

 Top-level configuration: